jupyterhub/the-littlest-jupyterhub/docs/contributing/docs.rst

   not what you explain.
 It can be helpful to refer back to what you've done and explain afterwards.

+  **Installation Tutorials** are a special subcategory of tutorials that teach the user how to install TLJH in various cloud providers / bare metal systems.
+These should cross-link a lot to other parts of the documentation, avoid forcing the user to learn to SSH if possible & have lots of screenshots.

 * **Topic guides** aim to explain a concept or subject at a fairly high level.